vrokad/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

          # To check if user is part of a Docker group, run the following command:
          sudo grep /etc/group -e "docker"

-.. _section_anw_sv3_v1c_vinayjk_03-23-24-142-19-530:

-Check the host machine configuration
+Check the host computer configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  Check if your host machine is configured accurately:
+-  Check if your host computer is configured accurately:

    .. container:: nohighlight